-Osprey Volt and Osprey Viva Backpacks have been redesigned for the 2019 season, and they come with a rain cover included.
+Osprey Volt and Osprey Viva Backpacks have been redesigned, and they come with a rain cover included.
 See below what else is new.

 Osprey Volt & Viva series